Julia Morizawa

-Julia Morizawa is an American actress of Japanese origin, writer and producer.
-She has performed in over 100 film, television, theatre and internet productions throughout her career.
+Julia Morizawa is an American actress, writer and producer.
+She has performed in over 100 film, television, theatre, and internet productions throughout her career.
 She is best known for playing Maya Stadi in the webseries Star Trek: Odyssey, S'Tal in Star Trek: Hidden Frontier, the voice of Dr. Bright in the podcast The Bright Sessions, and the voice of Amelia in The Amelia Project.
 Her most notable credit as a writer is the book Memoirs of a Wannabe Sex Addict, a compilation of short erotic stories published by Fanny Press.

 Career highlights

-Julia is probably best known for her recurring roles in the webseries Star Trek: Odyssey and Star Trek: Hidden Frontier, and the lead role of Dr. Bright in the fictional narrative podcast The Bright Sessions (ranked one of the best podcasts of 2016 by iTunes, Wired, IndieWire and Popular Science; winner of Best Actress in a Leading Role, 2016 AudioVerse Awards and Best Actress in a Leading role for an Ongoing, Dramatic Production 2017 AudioVerse Awards).
+Julia is probably best known for her recurring roles in the webseries Star Trek: Odyssey and Star Trek: Hidden Frontier, and the lead role of Dr. Bright in the fictional narrative podcast The Bright Sessions (ranked one of the best podcasts of 2016 by iTunes, Wired, IndieWire, and Popular Science; winner of Best Actress in a Leading Role, 2016 AudioVerse Awards and Best Actress in a Leading role for an Ongoing, Dramatic Production 2017 AudioVerse Awards).
 Her resume also includes the feature films Judas Kiss (rated as one of the must-see LGBT films of 2011) and Tied Up (for which she was awarded Best Supporting Actress at the Denver Underground Film Festival); the title role in East West Players' production of Masha No Home; TV's Lewis Black's The Root of All Evil; and the webseries Frontier Guard.
 From its beginning, she has provided the introduction to The Amelia Project podcast, joining the main cast in Season 3 as Amelia, he titular leader of the namesake clandestine death-faking project.

+Early life

+Julia spent the early years of her life as a competitive gymnast living in Oregon.
+After "falling out of love" with the sport, She decided to try theater in her high school after confiding with a close childhood friend.
+The very first play Julia was ever in was a production of I Remember Mama at Albany Civic Theater, a community theater in a neighboring town.
+Morizawa moved to Los Angeles, California on her 18th birthday to pursue a professional acting career.